Free Consultation

 Posted By:

-Document with denied stamp put on the wooden table,
+Document with denied stamp put on the wooden table, car insurance claims

-Insurance companies deny claims after auto accidents for a number of valid reasons.
+Insurance companies deny car insurance claims after auto accidents for a number of valid reasons.
 However, they’ve also been known to deny, or attempt to deny, claims that are perfectly legitimate.
 If you’ve recently had an accident, and the insurer is denying the claim, a Chicago car accident attorney will be able to help you determine whether the insurance company’s denial is legitimate, or if it is part of a delaying tactic used to help protect their bottom line.

-Document with denied stamp put on the wooden table,
+Document with denied stamp put on the wooden table, car insurance claims

 If a claim denial is unjustified, or in bad faith, your attorney will be able to help you file suit and bring them to court.
 However, even if the denial is based on legitimate limitations, there are several options available for you to pursue.
 You don’t simply have to take whatever scraps they are willing to hand out.

-Common Reasons for Denied Insurance Claims
+Common Reasons for Denied Car Insurance Claims

+Can car insurance deny a claim?
 Insurance companies try to minimize accident claims as a basic business practice.
 Reputable insurance companies do need to ensure that they are following the laws, however.
 There are several common reasons why an insurance company will deny a claim in good faith.
 These are:

 • Disputed Liability